 With so many exceptional beaches so close to the city centre, Adelaide's sand and surf are virtually inescapable.

 One of our favourite things about Adelaide's metropolitan beaches is the fact that they’re so accessible.
-Feeling drained after a day at work?
-Jump in the car, chuck on your swimmers and within the hour you can be sprawled on a towel in the sun at Semaphore or perfecting your freestyle at Moana.
+Jump in the car, chuck on your bathers and within the hour you can be sprawled on a towel in the sun at Glenelg or perfecting your freestyle at Semaphore.
 With so many options so close to the city, it’s easy to be overwhelmed.
 But fear not.
 Here are our top 5 beaches in Adelaide.

-After lunch, take a stroll around the picturesque Holdfast Shores or give your credit card a workout at one (or more) of Glenelg’s trendy boutiques.
 Jetty Road is a bustling mix of quality cafés, clothing boutiques and restaurants.
-No trip to the beach is complete without an ice-cream or gelati; you'll find plenty of opportunities to treat yourself at Glenelg.
-End your day in luxury at the plush Stamford Grand hotel, overlooking the beautiful Glenelg beach.
+End your day in luxury at the plush Stamford Grand hotel or Seawall apartments, overlooking the beautiful Glenelg beach.

 Jump back into the car for ten minutes and you’ll be at Brighton.
 Mirroring Glenelg with its own Jetty Road, Brighton has a similar relaxed vibe with eclectic cafés, restaurants and fish and chip shops aplenty.
 One of our favourite places to grab a bite is the Esplanade Hotel, with great pub food and impressive ocean views.